rust-lang/moderation-team/moderation-team-charter.md

 ## Contact Point

-In general if you wish to contact the Moderation team you should email [mods@rust-lang.org].
+In general if you wish to contact the Moderation team you should email [mods@rust-lang.org] or ping @rust-lang/mods on github.

 ## Team Membership

+### Mod team

 Team members are expected to:

 * Agree with and exemplify Moderation team principles.
-* Participate in team activities and responsibilities.
 * Handle small scale conflicts as they arise on the various venues.
 * Provide guidance and mediation for conflicts.

+### Venue mods subteam

+Team members are expected to:

+* Agree with and exemplify Moderation team principles.
+* Handle small scale conflicts as they arise on the various venues.
+* Hand off more complex or long term conflicts to the main mod team.

 ## How is team membership managed?